wjallen/api-user-guide/docs/advanced-api-features/app-building/deploy_and_test_the_app.rst

 The ``tapis apps deploy`` command does multiple things.
 First, it builds and pushes your docker image to the namespace specified in ``project.ini``.
-Second, it uploads the app bundle to a Tapis storage space specified by ``deploymentSystem`` and ``deploymentPath`` in the app json file.
-Finally, it adds the app to the tenant.
+Second, it uploads the app assets to a Tapis storage space specified by ``deploymentSystem`` and ``deploymentPath`` in the app json file.
+Finally, it registers the app with the tenant.

 Navigate in to the app bundle folder and issue: